 What is Risk?

 Risk is a term that refers to the potential for loss, damage, or harm caused by a particular hazard or event.
 It is a combination of the likelihood of the hazard occurring and the severity of the consequences that could result from that hazard.
-The probability of the hazard occurring can be expressed as a rate or a probability, while the potential consequences can be measured in terms of the level of damage, financial loss, or harm to people or the environment.
+The probability of the hazard occurring can be expressed as a rate or a probability.
+At the same time, the potential consequences can be measured in terms of the level of damage, financial loss, or harm to people or the environment.

 Risk is a fundamental concept in many fields, including finance, insurance, engineering, and safety.
 The objective definition of risk allows for a consistent approach to assessing and managing risks.
 By combining the likelihood and potential consequences of a hazard, organizations can develop effective strategies to mitigate or eliminate potential risks.
 Understanding the concept of risk is essential for individuals and organizations to make informed decisions about how to allocate resources and prioritize actions to reduce potential losses or damages.